Welcome to The PCOS Nutrition Center Blog!

 1. Women with PCOS have higher rates of anxiety and depression than women without the syndrome.

-3. Elevated insulin or insulin resistance are not part of the diagnostic criteria for PCOS.
+3. Elevated insulin or insulin resistance are not part of the diagnostic criteria for PCOS but are seen in the majority of women with PCOS.

 6. Women with PCOS are at a higher risk of developing obstructive sleep apnea due to the influence of androgens affecting sleep receptors in the brain.